SquaredPotato/docker-protonmail-bridge/README.md

-Run ProtonMail Bridge in a docker container
+Run ProtonMail Bridge in a docker container without the container resetting it's passwords every time you start the container....

 Usage
 =====